maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A$(6,6)="."
     30 PRINT A$

 This may seem like a small difference, but it had a significant effect in terms of memory use.
 The string functions return new strings that have to be combined together in the assignment, so the A$ in line 20 is an entirely new string, and the old value is left in memory as well.
-This means that programs that perform string manipulation using functions often run out of memory performing even simple tasks.
+Programs that perform string manipulation using functions often run out of memory performing even simple tasks.
 In contrast, using slicing means the assignment is editing the original string in memory, so there is no additional memory used up.

 The same syntax can be used for string concatenation.
 In MS, one would: